They/Them (film)

 They/Them (pronounced "they-slash-them") is a 2022 American slasher film written and directed by John Logan, in his feature directorial debut, and produced by Jason Blum through his Blumhouse Productions banner.
 It stars Theo Germaine, Carrie Preston, Anna Chlumsky, Austin Crute, Quei Tann, Anna Lore, Cooper Koch, Monique Kim, Darwin del Fabro, Hayley Griffith, Boone Platt, Mark Ashworth, and Kevin Bacon, and follows a group of LGBTQ teens and a masked killer at a conversion camp.

 The film was premiered at the Outfest film festival on July 24, 2022, and was released via streaming on Peacock on August 5, 2022.
-It received mixed reviews from critics, who complimented its inclusive cast and subject matter but found the execution of the story lacking.
+It received mixed reviews from critics.

 Plot

 At night, a mysterious figure kills a person driving to a conversion camp known as Whistler Camp.
 In the morning, a group of LGBTQ youth arrive at Whistler Camp, run by Owen Whistler.
 He introduces the camp as an inclusive safe space and promises that they will not try to forcibly convert them.
 Owen separates the campers into cabins for boys and girls, but Jordan, who is non-binary, is not comfortable going to either.
 Owen assigns Jordan to the boys' cabin.
 The group comes together in a circle and shares why they came to Whistler Camp.
 Jordan says they made a deal with their religious family to attend for a week so they could legally emancipate themself.
 The next morning, Owen criticizes and outs another member, Alexandra, for not sharing that she is trans.
 He makes her go to the boys' cabin for dishonesty.
 Alexandra later convinces the camp's new nurse, Molly, to give her estradiol, an estrogen hormone.

 The group partakes in activities overseen by former member and athletics director Zane and his fiancée, activities director Sarah.
 One night, Owen splits the group into pairs, handcuffing them together, and instructs them to walk into the woods alone.
 The group is hesitant, but Owen promises that they will regroup in the morning.
 Jordan and Alexandra see a mysterious person in the woods.
 The next day, the camp's therapist, Dr. Cora Whistler, belittles members of the group for their sexualities and gender identities, including Jordan.
 Affected by Dr. Cora's words, Jordan returns to the boys' cabin upset, but is cheered up when the group hosts a dance party to "Perfect" by Pink.
 That night, Jordan sneaks into the main office and discovers photographs that show the history of Whistler Camp, including the torturing of children.
 Jordan is caught by Molly, who says she did not know and promises to protect the group.
 The camp's groundskeeper, Balthazar, is killed by the mysterious figure while observing the girls showering through a spy cam.